neondatabase/website/content/docs/guides/neon-github-integration.md

 ## Building your own GitHub Actions workflow

-The sample workflow provided by the GitHub app serves as a basic template, which you can expand upon to develop your own workflows.
+The sample workflow provided by the GitHub integration serves as a basic template, which you can expand upon to develop your own workflows.
 That workflow uses Neon's create and delete branch GitHub Actions, which you can find here:

 - [Create a Neon Branch](https://github.com/neondatabase/create-branch-action)
 - [Delete a Neon Branch](https://github.com/neondatabase/delete-branch-action)